dj1ch/dj1ch/README.md

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).
 I'm pretty active, so feel free to reach out to me whenever possible.

 ## Projects I am working on...
-I don't maintain all of these at the same time, but I always make time for at least one of these projects.
-Feel free to contact me if you want help on a project like one of these!
-I am able to code in multiple coding langauges.

-**Currently sick and unable to work on these projects**
+I don't maintain all of these at the same time, but at this point in time for me I will not have as much time for these projects like I used too.
+I'll work on minigorchi until it is ready, an dfor my other projects push put my final bug patches before I become less active and focus more on my schooling and potential future career.
+It's looking bright and I don't want to miss an opportunity such as this.
+Thanks again for all the opportunities Github has given me.

 - Minigotchi, a pwnagotchi somewhat loaded on an ESP8266.
 - Another Raspberry Pi Pico project on the way!